Cadmium poisoning

 Cadmium is a naturally occurring toxic metal with common exposure in industrial workplaces, plant soils, and from smoking.
 Due to its low permissible exposure in humans, overexposure may occur even in situations where only trace quantities of cadmium are found.
 Cadmium is used extensively in electroplating, although the nature of the operation does not generally lead to overexposure.
 Cadmium is also found in some industrial paints and may represent a hazard when sprayed.
 Operations involving removal of cadmium paints by scraping or blasting may pose a significant hazard.
 The primary use of cadmium is in the manufacturing of NiCd rechargeable batteries.
 The primary source for cadmium is as a byproduct of refining zinc metal.
-Exposures to cadmium are addressed in specific standards for the general industry, shipyard employment, the construction industry, and the agricultural industry.
+Exposure to cadmium are addressed in specific standards for the general industry, shipyard employment, the construction industry, and the agricultural industry.

 Signs and symptoms

 Acute

 Acute exposure to cadmium fumes may cause flu-like symptoms including chills, fever, and muscle ache sometimes referred to as "the cadmium blues."
 Symptoms may resolve after a week if there is no respiratory damage.
 More severe exposures can cause tracheobronchitis, pneumonitis, and pulmonary edema.
 Symptoms of inflammation may start hours after the exposure and include cough, dryness and irritation of the nose and throat, headache, dizziness, weakness, fever, chills, and chest pain.